 We did not reopen for monetary reasons.
 If anything, we are barely breaking even with these shows.
 We reopened for morale.
 People need the arts.
 They need to laugh (and a drink doesn’t hurt either).
 We are ready to react and close again if conditions warrant it, but for the time being we are happy to provide a safe, fun night of comedy out of the house.

 This article was written collaboratively with Jennifer Estlin.
-For Jennifer’s article on the topic, click here.
+Here is Jennifer’s article on the topic.